timquinlan/full-k8s-vm/README.md

 ## 0. Create the VM (macOS / Lima)

 > **Note:** This step is macOS-specific.
-If you already have a Debian/Ubuntu VM from another source, skip to step 1.
+If you already have a Ubuntu VM from another source, skip to step 1.

 Install Lima if you haven't already: